clvLabs/dotfiles/README.md

 ## Utility scripts

-The `utility-scripts` folder contains all used scripts.
+The `scripts` folder contains all used scripts.

-* To install all of them, use `setup/scripts/utils-install.sh`.
+* To install all of them, use `setup/scripts/scripts-install.sh`.
-* To individually install scripts, see the [utility scripts README](utility-scripts/README.df).
+* To individually install scripts, see the [utility scripts README](./scripts/README.md).

 ## Setup